DocMinus/DecimerServerAPI/README.md

 You have the choice of three versions, or all, depening on your needs.

 * The docker version. <br>
-With this u should be able to use any python environment, only need to add the decimerapi (see below).
+With this you should be able to use any python environment, only need to add the decimerapi (see below).
-* A local server version without need for docker, but a full environment install (see below).
+* A (local) server version without need for docker, but a full environment install (see below).
 * don't want server or docker?
 A standalone version is available as well (also requires full env install)

 ### For docker version